5.7. Reuse and redistribution programs

 US EPA provides grant funding to Reuse Development Organization Inc. (ReDO), a non-profit organization whose mission is "to promote reuse as an environmentally sound, socially beneficial, and economical means for managing surplus and discarded materials.
 The ReDO company website provides some background on the issue.

-Here are a few examples of successful material reuse programs, which you may want to become familiar with:
+Here are a few examples of successful material reuse programs, which attempt to divert the flow of useful resources from the waste stream:

 - "Soles 4 Souls" nation-wide program that has a mission "fighting the devastating impact and perpetuation of poverty through the distribution of shoes and clothing...
 Most new items collected primarily from corporations and retailers are given directly to people in need, both in the U.S. and overseas.
 The organization has relationships with several of the world’s leading apparel brands, which provides Soles4Souls with new but non-marketable overstocks, returns, discontinued models and other shoes or clothing items."